You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

-The first time you setup Time Machine on your WD Elements drive you’ll need to turn the slider button from OFF to ON.
+The first time you setup Time Machine for your WD Elements drive.
+Check the setting ‘Back Up Automatically’.

-Click the check box for Time Machine to backup automatically.
+Click on the check box for Time Machine to backup automatically.

-This way whenever you plug in your WD Elements drive, your Mac will start a Time Machine backup.
+This way whenever you plug in your WD Elements drive.
+After a few minutes your Mac will start a Time Machine backup.

-This makes life so much easier later when you want to check the progress of your Time Machine backup.
+This makes life so much easier later when you want to check the progress of your Mac backup.

-The yellow arrows in the above picture show you where to click.
+The arrows in the above picture show you where to click.